 They break off less easily, and they are pretty much hidden in the body of the luggage so it’s much harder to damage them.
 The worst thing that can happen to a rubber skate wheel is that a piece of the rubber will break off, and you can easily fix that with some duct tape.

 However, most high-quality hardshell suitcases today are equipped with spinner wheels, so we will check out a lot of suitcases with them.
-But I will do my best to find luggage that has steel rods in the wheels, since this helps their overall sturdiness.
+But I will do my best to find luggage that has steel rods in the wheels since this helps their overall sturdiness.

 Latches are much more secure than zippers.
 And they are slightly more durable, but the difference isn’t shocking.

 With zippers, there are several things that can go wrong with them.
 They can get stuck, a puller can break off, or the teeth of the zipper will get crooked.
 But, these are all pretty easy to fix – you can repair the damage yourself, or you can ask a professional to do it for you.
-And worst case scenario is you need to replace the entire zipper on your suitcase, which is quick and inexpensive.
+And the worst-case scenario is you need to replace the entire zipper on your suitcase, which is quick and inexpensive.

 With latches, things are a bit different.
-A latch is more durable and it is less likely to break or get stuck.
+A latch is more durable and is less likely to break or get stuck.
 However, it is more difficult fixing a broken latch than a broken zipper.
-You can always try to superglue it together, and if you use some really strong superglue, it will probably work.
+You can always try to superglue it together, and if you use some really strong super glue, it will probably work.
 But you will eventually need to replace the entire latch, and that is going to get expensive.

-You need to get a TSA latch, and one that is the exact same dimensions as the broken one.
+You need to get a TSA latch and one that is the exact same dimensions as the broken one.
 So, you will probably need to ask the manufacturer to send it to you, and that can get expensive.
 And then you need to get someone to replace the latch, which means you need to spend more money.